HoTT/Coq-HoTT/STYLE.md

 - `Spectra/*`: Files related to spectra in the sense of stable homotopy theory.

-- `InjectiveTypes/*`: Files related to the notion of injective types, i.e. the correct notion of an injective object in a universe of types.

 - `Tactics, Tactics/*`: some more advanced tactics.

 - `HoTT`: This file imports and exports everything in the core (that